 - When unplugging, ensure to hold the grip well and pull.
 Don’t pull the cord from a distance.

-If you are looking for a commercial electrician in Owings Mills, contact Tim Kyle Electric.
+If you are looking for a commercial electrician in Owings Mills, contact Tim Kyle Electric, Heating & Cooling.
 Safety is our top priority.
 Look no further if you have a project that calls for an expert in commercial electrical services.
 We service commercial clients large and small.
 Contact us today.